Skip to content

 CommandPurpose

-worldjen runs download-videos RUN_ID [-o ./videos]Download generated media
+worldjen bench download-videos RUN_ID [-o ./videos]Download generated media

 Dimensions